AvielSegev/todo-list/README.md

 **For updates and progress during the development of this project, please refer to the Wiki: [work progress](https://github.com/AvielSegev/todo-list/wiki/Work-Progress)**

-**Explainion of the different approaches: [work progress](https://github.com/AvielSegev/todo-list/wiki/Explain-of-the-two-approaches)**
+**Explainion of the different approaches: [Different approaches explination](https://github.com/AvielSegev/todo-list/wiki/Explain-of-the-two-approaches)**

 ## Instructions to Deploy on a Kubernetes Cluster: